 The HH QRP also includes one measure of cost/resource use, Medicare Spending per Beneficiary – Post-Acute Care (MSPB-PAC) Home Health.
 This measure weighs the Medicare spending of a home health agency’s MSPB-PAC HH episodes, relative to the Medicare spending of the national median home health agency’s MSPB-PAC HH episodes across the same performance period.

-Starting with the January 2019 refresh of Home Health Compare, we’ll update the HH QRP claims-based measure results every year.
-We’ll re-calculate in the October before the update.
+Since the January 2019 refresh of Home Health Compare, CMS updates the HH QRP claims-based measure results every year.
+We'll re-calculate in the October before the update.
 You can find detailed specifications for the claims-based measures under Downloads.

-*Please note that that ED Use without Hospitalization During the First 60 days of Home Health and Rehospitalization during the First 30 Days of Home Health have been removed from the HH QRP and will no longer be publically reported beginning in January 2020.
+***Please note that that Emergency Department Use without Hospital Readmission During the First 30 Days of Home Health and Rehospitalization during the First 30 Days of Home Health have been removed from the HH QRP and will no longer be publicly reported beginning in January 2020.

 Process measures evaluate the rate of home health agency use of specific evidence-based processes of care.
 The HH process measures focus on high-risk, high-volume, problem-prone areas for home health care.
 These include measures pertaining to all or most home care patients, such as timeliness of home care admission or immunizations.
 There are also measures for specific diagnoses (heart failure, diabetes, pressure ulcers) and measures of care planning and clinical interventions delivered for patients experiencing certain symptoms

 Process measures are derived from data collected in the OASIS submitted by home health agencies and are calculated using a completed episode of care that begins with admission to a home health agency (or a resumption of care following an inpatient facility stay) and ends with discharge, transfer to inpatient facility or sometimes death.